TomaszLizer/TomoCodes/Content/blog/swift-task-actor-inheritance.md

 date: 2025-06-14
 lastModified: 2025-06-14
 ---
-For me Tasks where sort of black boxes which allowed me to switch to the async context of the app.
+For me Tasks were sort of black boxes which allowed me to switch to the async context of the app.
 Typically I assumed those will move me to some background Thread.
 I also love magic trick of constraining Task to `MainActor`:
 ```swift
 Task { @MainActor in [...] }
 ```